-A new independent report details the results from our project ‘to transform small-scale farming through productivity and food security gains’ in Manyamula, Malawi, with an external evaluation survey of 89 Deep Bed farmers.
+A new independent report details the results from our project ‘to transform small-scale farming through productivity and food security gains’ in Manyamula, Malawi, with an external evaluation survey of 89 Deep Bed farmers and consultations with staff from the Government Ministry of Agriculture.
+The full report is available here.

 Smallholder farmers achieved high crop production on the average land size of 0.1 hectares, with average surplus yields of 281 kilograms after adopting DBF, which is more than double compared to the former yield from the same piece of land.
 Surplus yield is often sold by smallholder farmers which enables them to maximise income and reduce poverty in their homes.
 For farmers surveyed monthly incomes increased from an average of 38,824 MWK (£35.50) before adopting DBF to 75,192 MWK (£67) after adopting DBF, which is almost double.